step-hen-burke/msc-notes/task_list/CA1 Checklist.md

 	- Try SVM regressor
 	- Refer to CRISP-DM

-- [ ] Add annotations / justfication to machine learning section
+- [x] Add annotations / justfication to machine learning section ✅ 2023-11-07
 	- Reformat confusion matrices and discuss results

 **Not going ahead with this**